UTSA-CS-3443/LifeSync/README.md

 ## Known Issues
 - Our program only reads and does not write.
 - Our program only has a selected amount of dates; if run after our range, the application might be blank.
 - Notes "Widgets" are out of order.
 There is no chronological listing.
-Instead they populate underneath the first day of the week.
+Instead they populate underneath the first day listed.